George Fox University: Accomplishments

 In 2009, the school's women's basketball team went undefeated (32–0) and capped the season with a 60–53 defeat of Washington University in St. Louis in the title game.
 In winning, George Fox claimed the first Division III national women's championship for any program west of the Rocky Mountains.
 Head coach Scott Rueck was named the NCAA Division III national coach of the year.

 In 2018, the women's track and field team were co-champions with University of Massachusetts Boston.

 In 2023, the women's golf team won the national championship after qualifying for the national tournament for 13 consecutive years.
 They were the third women's golf program west of the Mississippi and the first school in the Pacific Northwest to win the title.

 In 2024 the Stunt team was introduced as a varsity sport at George Fox.
 In its inaugural year, the team made it to the Division III national tournament as the fourth-place seed.
 They finished the tournament with a Third-place finish.
 The George Fox stunt team is currently the only ranked Division III program on the west coast.

 Football

 Football was reintroduced as a varsity sport at George Fox in the fall of 2014 after a 45-year hiatus from the sport.
-The head coach for the resurrection was Chris Casey, brother to former Bruin and current Oregon State Beaver baseball coach Pat Casey.
+The head coach for the resurrection was Chris Casey, brother to former Bruin and Oregon State Beaver baseball coach Pat Casey.